King County detectives arrest 5 in crackdown on gang shootings

 King County sheriff’s detectives have arrested five teens in connection with gang-related shootings, Sheriff Mitzi Johanknecht announced Monday.

-The suspects, all males and ranging in age from 17 to 19, have each been booked into jail on investigation of two counts of conspiracy to commit first-degree murder, she said.
+The suspects, all males and ranging in age from 17 to 19, have each been booked into jail on investigation of conspiracy to commit first-degree murder, she said.
 Four were arrested last week.
 Detectives made the final arrest Sunday.

 The five are believed to be members of the “United Lokotes” street gang, which the sheriff’s office says has been feuding with the “Varrio Locos” gang, the sheriff’s office says.